AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/class-15.md

 - [ ] Prepare for next class by completing all of your pre-class lessons
 - [ ] Complete the feedback survey(if applicable)
 - [ ] If you haven't already, turn in a live URL for your project.
-- [ ] Keep wireframing and planning.
+- [ ] Keep wire framing and planning.
 - [ ] Keep up with your Trello board so you stay mentally organized as well!
 - [ ] Special Homework - I am a Developer!